 Voice of the Customer (VOC) in B2B (TRACK™)

 This course will be delivered in a combination of in person Face-to-Face and remote sessions.
-The course may be taken individually or as part of the 2022 B2B Mastery Track™ Series.
-Register on this page for the individual course or click here to register for the full B2B Marketing Mastery Track.
+The course may be taken individually or as part of the 2022 B2B Marketing Mastery TRACK™ Series.
+Register on this page for the individual course or click here to register for the full B2B Marketing Mastery TRACK.